Anthony Trollope was a nineteenth century political novelist

 1871: Anthony Trollope traveled to Australia with his wife and cook and arrived at Melbourne in the summer.
 The purpose of the visit was to see their younger son who was a sheep farmer.

-1875: Makes a second trip to Australia to visit his second son and help him close up his failing farming business.
+1875: He makes a second trip to Australia to visit his second son and help him close up his failing farming business.

 1880: Trollope settles in South Harting in West Sussex.
 Here he became increasingly depressed and led a solitary life.